Crews use high-water vehicle to rescue residents, pets after Pawleys Island home floods - NewsBreak

 Boil water advisory issued for several roads in Columbus County

 TABOR CITY, N.C.
-(WECT) - Columbus County has issued a boil water/water advisory for several roads within the county as of Monday, October 3.
-Per the announcement, areas affected include Warren Lane, Cedar Drive, Elm Lane, Forest Drive, Oak Lane, Cornwallis Road, Green Road, Waccamaw Drive, Waccamaw Road, Lake Side Drive, Church Road, Burns Road, John Riegel Road, and from 102 Old Stage Road to 396 Old Stage Road in Riegelwood and Lake Tabor Drive in Tabor City.
+(WECT) – Per Columbus County, a boil water/water advisory has been issued for several roads within the county as of Monday, October 3.
+Areas affected include Warren Lane, Cedar Drive, Elm Lane, Forest Drive, Oak Lane, Cornwallis Road, Green Road, Waccamaw Drive, Waccamaw Road, Lake Side Drive, Church Road, Burns Road, John Riegel Road, and from 102 Old Stage Road to 396 Old Stage Road in Riegelwood and Lake Tabor Drive in Tabor City.

 WMBF